magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.md

 The compact strategy avoids duplicating of files for themes, areas and locales.
 Instead, the similar files are stored in "base" sub-directories.
 For the best possible result, three levels of similarity are allocated: area, theme, and  locale.
 "Basic" sub-directories are created for all combinations.

-The following table describes the patterns used for creating these sub-directories:
+The following table describes the patterns used for creating these sub-directories and distributing files between them:

+<p class="q">Is it correct to say that we deploy files to these directories?</p>
 <table>
   	<col width="35%">
   	<col width="15%">